X

 Conservation

 The Trust is determined to consider the environment and the protection of native species while carrying out its work across the Applecross Estate.
-This includes managing fish stocks in the streams and rivers, overseeing the culling of deer on the Estate, and ensuring that sustainable practices are used across the board.
+This includes managing fish stocks in the streams and rivers, deer management, and ensuring that sustainable practices are used across the board.

 Rivers